grumdrig/slog/README.md

 Install
 -------

 We use XP.css styling.
+To properly display the webpage interface, you need
-You need to:
+to:

 	npm install xp.css